defunSM/Data-Science-Portfolio/Starbucks_Promotion_Analysis/README.md

 In order to investigate if the effect of the promotional material on purchases is statistically significant.
 A statistical hypothesis test was conducted between the treatment and control group.
 Since purchase is a binary feature meaning it is either "yes" or "no".
 It is appropriate to conduct a binomial test to evaluate the success rate between both groups with success being "yes" and failure being "no".

 The analysis of the Incremental Response Rate (IRR) and the Net Incremental Revenue (NIR) was conducted in order to investigate if the promotional would yield potential profit.
 Specifically if the cost of the promotion be made up with purchases by the customer.
+A model would than be trained in order to predict which customers would more likely to purchase with the promotion.

 # 4. Materials and Methods